wp-plugins/breezing-forms/readme.txt

 [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) has a long history of innovations that haven't been seen in WordPress Plugins before and until today.
 We continuously develop and implement new interesting features.
 With [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html), you are holding a quality and value extension in your hands that you don't want to miss again.

-So if you need to collect data like contact forms, feedback forms, surveys, calculations, complex forms or any form that is supposed to do more than just collecting data, then Breezing Forms is the right tool for you.
+If you need to collect data like contact forms, feedback forms, surveys, payment forms, calculations, complex forms or any form that is supposed to do more than just collecting data in a basic way, then Breezing Forms is the right tool for you.

-***No trial-ware, no light:*** The current version is a fully working GPL2 WordPress plugin.
+***No trial-ware, no light, not "crippled":*** BreezingForms a fully working GPL2 WordPress plugin.
 Members at [Crosstec](http://crosstec.de/) will have premium access to the latest versions + professional support.

-*** If you want to add your forms to posts and pages, then please see the Breezing Forms icon on top of the text editor.
-It will open a shortcode helper to add the form to your post or page! ***
+***If you want to add your forms to posts and pages, then please see the Breezing Forms icon on top of the text editor.
+It will open a shortcode helper to add the form to your post or page!***

 = Features =

-* True Mobile Support (Premium Upgrade): Create your form once and display for Desktop and Mobiles
+* True Mobile Support ***(Premium Upgrade)***: Create your form once and display for Desktop and Mobiles
-* Business/CRM: Salesforce® integration  (Premium Upgrade)
+* Business/CRM: Salesforce® integration ***(Premium Upgrade)***
-* Sharing: Dropbox® integration  (Premium Upgrade)
+* Sharing: Dropbox® integration ***(Premium Upgrade)***
 * MailChimp Newsletter integration
 * Multipage forms
 * Responsive form layouts